aforank/Multi-Bots-on-Service-Fabric/02-code-excercise.md

     }
     ~~~

-2. Locate the `MessageReceivedAsync` method in the `MasterRootDialog` class and replace the following line
+2. Locate the `ResumeAfterChoiceSelection` method in the `MasterRootDialog` class and replace the following line
     ~~~csharp
     await context.PostAsync("Forward me to AccountsBot");
     ~~~